listfold/mousetail/DOCS_SETUP.md

 # Documentation Setup

-This document describes the Sphinx documentation setup for AnkiMCP.
+This document describes the Sphinx documentation setup for Mousetail.

 ## What's Been Set Up